surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ### Audio Input

 Audio Input lets you route external audio into the voice-architecture of Surge.
-It also allows to route the audio output from Scene A into Scene B.
+It also allows you to route the audio output from Scene A into Scene B.

 | ----- | ------------------------------------------------------------------ | -------------- |
 |Audio In L/R Channel|Chooses which external input is used. -100% = left, 0% = both (stereo), 100% = right.|-100 ..
 100 %|